goodrobots/devFrame/docs/_docs/00-quick-start.md

 4. Build the hardware:  Put it all together.
 We provide lots of pictures.
 5. Configure the software: We provide some advice, lots of links, and complete parameter files for common builds.
 6. Test it:  Make sure it works like it should.
 Remember, smart is safe.
-7. Iterate:  Tweak as required - Luckily, the devFrame is pretty flexible and easy to tweak.
+7. Iterate:  Tweak as required.
+Luckily, the devFrame is pretty flexible and easy to tweak.
 8. Contribute:  Enjoying your devFrame?
 Cool!
 Let us know and share your experience with the community.
 It's good karma.